Some R functions are in libraries that have to be explicitly loaded. You

 These ntoebooks will be interspersed with many such Work! sections,

-since the only way to learn R is by using R. Remember to use TAB
+since the only way to learn R is by using R. Remember to use TAB and

-whenever you’re stuck.
+? and apropos whenever you’re stuck.
 If you don’t like to work

 so much, reanme them as Play! sections since in our world

-work == play
+work == play.

 If you put USD 100 in a bank that pays5 percent interest compounded daily, how much will you have in the bank at the end of one year?
 Recall from high school math that